 JRC History

-Remex Rowing Club was the first rowing club organized in Jacksonville and was founded by Robert Negaard (who also shook up the rowing world by inventing the wing-rigger) in the early seventies.
+Remex Rowing Club was the first rowing club organized in Jacksonville and was founded by Robert Negaard (the revolutionary inventor of the wing-rigger) in the early seventies.
 Charlie Platt, who at the time was with Episcopal High School, also helped Remex get started.
 Remex was officially incorporated in the State of Florida on June 10, 1975.
 During its existence, the club organized the first club regatta in Jacksonville — the Remex Regatta — which ran on the St. Johns River through downtown, finishing at the Hilton Hotel.
 At that time, the Hilton had a Remex-inspired, rowing-themed pub in the hotel where participants could watch the race, enjoy refreshments, and look over the rowing memorabilia.

 Although in the early eighties the Remex Rowing Club ceased to operate as a club, under the tutelage of Dr. A. Sanchez-Salazar, it did produce a number of National Champions and National Team members — Kristen Negaard in the 1977 Junior Single; Louise Novey in the 1979 Junior Single; Billie Brown in the 1979 Lightweight Single; Clay Ziegler in the 1980 Lightweight Double; and Barbara Sanchez-Salazar for the 1978 Junior National Team.